Ohio K-9 officer is charged with murder in the death of a 20-year-old Black man shot in his bed

 COLUMBUS, Ohio (AP) — A former K-9 officer has been indicted in Ohio on murder charges in the death of a Black man who was lying on his bed when he was shot by police trying to serve a warrant.

+Attorney Rex Elliott, who represents Lewis' family, said at a news conference Friday that Anderson had racked up more than 60 complaints of excessive force during his 30-year career with the Columbus Police Department.

+“He never should have been in the position to begin with to have the opportunity to take a young life like he did on Aug.
+30, 2022,” Elliott said.

-A lawyer for the victim’s family — who earlier called the shooting “barbaric” — said the family was relieved but questioned why it took nearly a year to bring charges against Anderson, who is white.
-Bodycam footage appears to show that the shooting happened within a second or less of Anderson opening the door to a bedroom where Lewis was sleeping.
+Elliott also questioned why it took nearly a year to bring charges against Anderson, who is white.
+Bodycam footage appears to show that the shooting happened within a second of Anderson opening the door to a bedroom where Lewis was sleeping.

 Anderson's defense lawyer, Mark C. Collins, said the grand jury did not have the full picture of the facts, but only a “dog-and-pony show ... controlled by the special prosecutors.”